North America·Mexico·Updated May 3, 2026

 What scams target tourists in Mazatlan?

-The most frequently reported tourist scams in Mazatlan are ATM Skimming at Beach Zone Machines, Drink Spiking in Old Mazatlán Bars, Fake Police Extortion, with 3 classified as high severity.
+The most frequently reported tourist scams in Mazatlan are Fake Vacation Rental Listings in the Zona Dorada, Phishing Sites Targeting Mazatlán Resort and Activity Bookings, Drink Spiking in Old Mazatlán Bars, with 5 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Mazatlan?